1thays4/Opencart/README.md

-Squid Fácil Opencart API
+Squid Fácil Opencart Module
 ========

 Introduction
 ------------
-This is the Squid Fácil Webservice API module.
+This is the Squid Fácil Webservice Module.
 This Opencart module connects to our Webservice and display the products inside the Opencart backend, so the system administrator can import our products, and also its responsible to keep the product stock and information updated.